 Grant Writing Bootcamp is designed to help grant-interested faculty produce a quality, successful proposal, with valuable information and support from grant-successful facilitators.
 Participants have the opportunity to interact with grant-successful senior faculty, to work with peer support in writing groups, and to use a team of proposal support personnel who have the submitter's individual needs in mind.

 Don't have time right now to take a 5-week bootcamp?
 Visit our Recorded Workshops library

 Grant-Writing Bootcamp: From Idea to Proposal

 Co-sponsored by the Office of the Vice President for Research, Economic Development and Graduate Education

 Go through the grant-writing process from beginning to end while working on your own grant proposal.
-With feedback from peers and experts, this 5-week workshop is designed to help novice grant writers understand the requirements of a grant opportunity, collect and create the many parts of a proposal, organize and write about their project, connect with MSU resources, and submit a grant proposal at MSU.
+With feedback from peers and experts, this 5-week workshop (over 6 weeks) is designed to help novice grant writers understand the requirements of a grant opportunity, collect and create the many parts of a proposal, organize and write about their project, connect with MSU resources, and submit a grant proposal at MSU.

 Graphic syllabus of Grant-Writing Bootcamp.
 Click here for more details

 - Preference will be given to faculty who already have a grant opportunity in mind and can attend ALL sessions